White Latin Americans: Panama

-Honduras contains perhaps one of the smallest percentages of whites in Latin America, according some census with only about 3% classified in this group.
-Another census indicates that only a 7.8% of the total population is white in Honduras.
-During the 19th century several immigrants from Catalonia, Germany, Italy and Eastern Europe arrived to Honduras.

-Of these the majority are people of Spanish descent.
-There is an important Spanish community mostly located in the city of San Pedro Sula and Tegucigalpa.
-There are also people from The Bay Islands who descend from British settlers (either English, Irish, or Scottish).
-However, most Hondurans consider themselves as mestizos, regardless of their ethnic category, which is why it is difficult to determine the actual white population of Honduras.
-According to Admixture and genetic relationships of Mexican Mestizos regarding Latin American and Caribbean populations based on 13 CODIS-STRs, the genetic composition of Hondurans is 58.4% European, 36.2% Amerindian, and 5.4% African.

 South America

 Argentina

 The ancestry of Argentines is mostly European, with both Native American and African contributions.
-A 2009 autosomal DNA study found the Argentine population to average 78.5 percent European, 17.3 percent Native American, and 4.2 percent sub-Saharan African, in which 63.6% of the tested group had at least one ancestor who was Indigenous.
-A 2012 autosomal DNA study found the genetic composition of Argentines to be 65% European, 31% Native American, and 4% African.
+According to a 2006 autosomal DNA study the genetic structure of Argentina would be: 78.0% European, 19.4% Amerindian and 2.5% African.
+Using other methods it was found that it could be: 80.2% European, 18.1% Amerindian and 1.7% African.
+A 2010 autosomal DNA study found the Argentine population to average 78.5% European, 17.3% Native American, and 4.2% sub-Saharan African, in which 63.6% of the tested group had at least one ancestor who was Indigenous.
+An autosomal DNA study from 2012 based in 441 DNA samples found the genetic composition of Argentines to be 65% European, 31% Native American, and 4% African.
+The study's conclusion reflects the existence of genetic heterogeneity among differing regions instead focusing in Greater Buenos Aires.
+A 2022 study based on over 2.785 DNA samples revealed a genetic composition of: 85% Caucasian (74% European + 11% Middle East of which 7% is Jewish), 13% Amerindian and 1% African.

 Argentina's National Institute of Statistics and Censuses (INDEC) does not conduct ethnic/racial censuses; so, no official data exist on the percentage of white Argentines today.

-White Argentines are dispersed throughout the country, but their greatest concentration is in the east-central region of Pampas, the southern region of Patagonia, and in the west-central region of Cuyo.
-Their concentration is smaller in the north-eastern region of Litoral, and is much smaller in the north-western provinces of Salta, Jujuy, Tucumán, Catamarca, La Rioja, and Santiago del Estero, which was the most densely populated region of the country (mainly by Amerindian and Mestizo people) before the wave of immigration of 1857-1940 and was the area where European newcomers settled the least.
-During the last few decades, due to internal migration from the northern provinces—as well as to immigration from Bolivia, Peru, and Paraguay—the percentage of white Argentines in certain areas of Greater Buenos Aires and the provinces of Salta and Jujuy has decreased significantly.
+White Argentines are dispersed throughout the country, but their greatest concentration is in the east-central region of Pampas, the southern region of Patagonia, the west-central region of Cuyo and in the north-eastern region of Litoral.
+Their concentration is smaller in the north-western region (mainly in the provinces of Jujuy and Salta), which was the most densely populated region of the country (mainly by Amerindian and Mestizo people) before the wave of immigration of 1857-1940 and was the area where European newcomers settled the least.
+During the last few decades, due to internal migration from these north-western provinces—as well as to immigration from Bolivia, Peru, and Paraguay—the percentage of white Argentines in certain areas of Greater Buenos Aires has decreased significantly.
+According to Seldin M. et al. (2011) the genetic composition within 94 individuals from Argentina was 78% European, 19% amerindian and around 3% subsaharian African, those results were using the Bayesian clustering algorithm structure while on the weighted least mean square method was 80% European, 18% amerindian and 2% African.

+Initially, colonial Argentina and neighboring Uruguay had a predominantly mestizo population like the rest of the Spanish colonies, but due to a flood of continuous European migration waves in the 19th and early 20th centuries and the repeated intermarriage with Europeans, most of them Italians and Spaniards, this intensified the European influence on culture and society in Argentina and Uruguay.
+As a result, the Mestizo population became a so-called Castizo majority population.
+As a result, the term Mestizo has seen a decrease in use.